TechDufus/TravLang/manual/README.md

 particular, toplevel examples must end with a double semi-colon `;;`, otherwise an error would be raised.
 The `verbatim` does not require a final `;;` and is intended to be a lighter mode for code examples.
-If you want to declare a signature instead of ocaml code, you must use the `{signature}` argument to the `caml_example` environment.
+If you want to declare a signature instead of travlang code, you must use the `{signature}` argument to the `caml_example` environment.

 ```latex